 I ordered loads of stuff online as it was useful having everything on the one site and delivered all at the same time.

 I bought it in a little shop in Newport, South Wales.
-It is by the Welsh designer Benjamin Roberts.
-I fell in love with two of his dresses and found it really hard to decide.
-A friend then said to me to think of all possible things that may get on your nerves with the dress, for instance the one was button up and the other was lace up, and that helped make my mind up.
+It is by a welsh designer Benjamin Roberts.
+I fell in love with two of his dresses and found it really hard to decide between them.
+A friend then told me to think of all the possible things that may get on your nerves with the dress, for instance the one was button-up and the other was lace up, and that helped me make up my mind.

 Did you have bridesmaids?
 If so, who did you choose and what did they wear?

 They wore some fabulous dresses.
-We were only able to pay 50 percent of the cost for them so I wanted the girls to have something that they would love and wear again.
-The dresses were black and very elegant.
-More evening dress than bridesmaid dress style.
+We were only able to pay fifty percent of the cost for them so I wanted the girls to have some thing that they would love and wear again.
+The dresses were black and very elegant, more evening dress than bridesmaid dress style.

 Who did your groom choose for his best man and ushers, and what did they wear?

 He had two best men, both have been friends for a long time.
 The men all wore black suits apart form Paul who had a fabulous ivory jacket which was embroidered in a gold design.
 The best men and the fathers had gold cravats and ivory waistcoats with gold embroidery and the ushers had ivory cravats with ivory waistcoats with silver embroidery.